leynos/nc-prompt-tools/README.md

-# 🎨 NovelCrafter Prompt Tools
+# 🎨 NC Prompt Tools

-Welcome to the NovelCrafter Prompt Tools collection!
-This jolly set of utilities is designed to make your NovelCrafter experience even more delightful.
+Welcome to the NC Prompt Tools collection!
+This jolly set of utilities is designed to make your Novelcrafter experience prompting even more delightful.

-Note: We are not affiliated in any way with the NovelCrafter developers, platform or service
+Note: We are not affiliated in any way with the Novelcrafter developers, platform or service

 ## 🔍 Prompt Lint

 Our star tool is the Prompt Lint - your friendly neighborhood prompt checker!
-It helps ensure your prompts are in tip-top shape before you share them on the NovelCrafter Discord.
+It helps ensure your prompts are in tip-top shape before you share them on the Novelcrafter Discord.

 ### Installation